Abubaker-cloud/AWS-High-Availability-Web-Application/README.md

 EC2 → CloudWatch → Alarm → SNS → Email

-## 🔐 Security
+## 🔒 Security

+- EC2 instances are deployed in private subnets and are accessed through the Application Load Balancer.
+- RDS MySQL is not publicly accessible and is deployed within private subnets.
-Security Groups were configured to control communication between the application and database layers.
+- Security Groups control traffic between the Load Balancer, application servers, and database layer.

-The architecture separates access between the different components and restricts unnecessary network communication.
+- Network access is restricted to the required application communication paths.

 ## 🛠️ Challenges & Troubleshooting